TL;DR

 Commissary kitchens are best for small-scale food businesses or entrepreneurs that are looking to take their business to the next level.

-Much like micro-gyms and other coworking and flex space niches with specialized equipment, the greatest benefit of shared commercial kitchens is access to professional-level, high-quality equipment and space at an affordable cost.
+Much like micro-gyms and other coworking niches with specialized equipment, commissary kitchens offer professional-level, high-quality equipment and space at an affordable cost.
+Here are some of the benefits shared kitchen spaces offer their members.

-They are more affordable and cost-effective
+They are affordable and cost-effective

 If you want to sell sandwiches at your local Farmer’s Market, you are probably not ready to purchase your own food packing facility.
-However, you do need a professional space to work out of (it may even be legally required).
+However, you will need a professional space to work out of (it may even be legally required).
+Much like other shared flex spaces, shared kitchen facilities serve as a more affordable alternative to investing in your own commercial kitchen facilities, as you only pay for the time and space you need.

 They offer access to professional-grade equipment

 Kitchen commissaries come equipped with high-quality appliances, utensils, and tools, all of which can be expensive to purchase and maintain as an individual.
-It is unlikely that you as individual will purchase a blast chiller, but purchasing a membership to a shared-use kitchen will enable you to access one.

 They are health-code compliant, licensed facilities

 As any food entrepreneur knows, health and safety is a big deal.
-At a shared kitchen facility, you can rest assured that you are working out of a space that is health-compliant, without you needing to worry about it.
+At a shared kitchen facility, you can rest assured that you are working out of a space that is compliant, without you needing to worry about it.They are also fully licensed and inspected by health authorities, providing entrepreneurs with the necessary permits and certifications to operate legally.
+This can be a huge selling feature for those just getting their businesses off the ground.

-They provide a community of like-minded professionals
+They provide a sense of community

+Shared commercial kitchens provide opportunities for food entrepreneurs to collaborate, network, and share knowledge, ideas, and resources.
+In that sense, they are very similar to coworking spaces that also place an emphasis on community.
 The advantage here is that everyone in a shared commercial kitchen is working in the food industry, so learning can happen faster.
-This is one of the key benefits of niche flex and coworking spaces according to Steve Krueger, Founder at niche coworking community ECOMsquare (you can hear more of his thoughts in our webinar on member retention).
+This is one of the key benefits of niche flex and coworking spaces according to Steve Krueger, Founder at niche coworking community ECOMsquare.
+Hear more of his thoughts below.

 They allow for flexible scheduling and membership opportunities